doctorfree/DriveCommandLine/README.md

-  -r                         Indicates download directory and its contents recursively -s                         Indicates skip existing files -u                         Display a usage message and exit path/to/fileorfolder       Path of folder to get
+  -r                         Indicates download directory and its contents recursively -s                         Indicates skip existing files -u                         Display a usage message and exit path/to/fileorfolder       Path of file or folder to get
 ```

 #### File/folder info